 • Fresh Herbs – you can use whatever fresh herbs you like!
 Sage, rosemary, tarragon, etc.

-Melt butter in a skillet, sprinkle in fresh herbs, then add in the chicken and cook for 5-7 minutes.
-Flip, toss in the garlic, and add in remaining butter to baste the chicken, then sprinkle on more fresh herbs.
+• Flip the bone in thighs, and toss in the garlic.
+Add in the remaining butter to baste the chicken as it melts, then sprinkle on more fresh herbs.

 pan seared chicken thighs with crispy skin in red pan with herbs, green beans and bread on the side